 - 3 tablespoons tomato paste

-- 3 chipotle peppers (in adobo sauce) , minced (or 2 teaspoons of smoked paprika or chipotle powder)
+- 3 chipotle peppers (in adobo sauce), minced (or to taste)

-- 19 ounce can of unsalted (or no salt added) black beans , rinsed and drained (about 2 cups)
+- 1 (19-ounce) can no salt added black beans, rinsed and drained

-- 1 cup frozen corn (or rinsed & drained canned corn)
+- 1 cup frozen corn kernels, or rinsed and drained canned corn kernels

 Instructions

-- Cook quinoa per package instructions and set aside.
+- Cook quinoa according to package instructions and set aside.

-- Add sweet potato and black beans, stirring in, and cook (with cover ajar) for about 15 to 20 minutes or until sweet potato is tender.
+- Add sweet potato and black beans, stirring in, cover with the lid slightly ajar and cook for 15 minutes or until sweet potato is tender.

 - Add corn and cooked quinoa.
-Stir to combine and cook 2 to 3 minutes.
-If desired, add an additional cup of broth and heat through (if you want it to be looser or thinner).
-Upon serving, garnish (if desired) with your favourite chili toppings.
-Enjoy!
+Stir to combine and cook for 2 to 3 minutes.
+Add additional salt and pepper to taste, if desired.

 Notes

 - This recipe calls for 1 cup of cooked quinoa.
-Before cooking, that’s about ⅓ cup of raw/uncooked quinoa.
+Before cooking, that’s about ⅓ cup of uncooked quinoa.

 - I love chili thick (and this one is).
 If you like things a little looser (thinner), add a little more broth or water.